Choeur-Bragard/graphee/README.md

 **Also a binding of Graphee with `Python` is under development !**

 ## Efficiency
-Technically we use `pthread` and `OpenMP` technologies for the parallel calculations on CPUs.
+Technically we use `pthread` and ~~`OpenMP`~~ technologies for the parallel calculations on CPUs.
 The full support or `CUDA` standards is one of the major properties to be included soon !

+### Benchmarks
+We are presenting the results for the Pagerank computaton of the domain-level graph of the [CommonCrawl](https://commoncrawl.org/2018/05/webgraphs-feb-mar-apr-2018/):
+- 98 million vertices,
+- 1.5 billion edges.

+The graph prepossessing (RAW to CSR) and the 10 iterations of the Pagerank, runs in **26 minutes and 56 seconds** on a Dell XPS laptop made of an Intel Core i7-7700HQ @ 2.8GHz x 8, 16GB RAM, 512GB SSD.
+(We limited the RAM usage to 10GB to avoid freezing because of the RAM usage of other apps)

+**NOTE: That's a bit slow because OpenMP parallelization of linear algebra operations are not implemented yet**

 ## Examples & functionalities